 - Counsel the patient´s family on how to cope with the mental illness and affected person’s new condition.

 - Educate the patient and the patient´s family on how the patient can contribute positively to the household needs , focusing on the patient´s resources rather than the disability

 - Motivate the patient to join the patient group

-- Promote and safeguard human rights and the dignity of people with psychosocial disabilities
+- Promote and safeguard human rights and the dignity of people with psycho social disabilities

 - Onsite trainings to improve their performance and skills in dealing with the field challenges.

-Today there is a noticeable physical and moral difference between those who have been with the Patient Expert and those who have not.
+Today there is a noticeable physical and emotional difference between those who have been with the Patient Expert and those who have not.
 Talking about their past experience, and advising people on how they should be treated brings hope and courage to the people they help.